dealii/code-gallery/Swift-Hohenberg-Solver/README.md

 The hot spot initial condition is useful for the opposite reason: it is very simple, but it lets us see what happens to a single pattern
-\"wavelength\" as it propagates along our surface.
+\"wave\" as it propagates along our surface.
 This is particularly useful in distinguishing the effect of curvature and geometry on pattern propagation.